-(hereinafter referred to as "South African tax").
+(hereinafter referred to as "South African tax"); and

-4. The Convention shall apply also to any identical or substantially similar taxes which are imposed by either Contracting State after the date of signature of the Convention in addition to, or in place of, the existing taxes.
+- (b) in Uganda, the income tax (including the income tax charged on corporations); - (hereinafter referred to as "Ugandan tax"). - 4.
+The Convention shall apply also to any identical or substantially similar taxes which are imposed by either Contracting State after the date of signature of the Convention in addition to, or in place of, the existing taxes.
 The competent authorities of the Contracting States shall notify each other of any significant changes which have been made in their respective taxation laws.